 From Key Stage 4 to sixth form or leaving school

 The majority of students elect to have extended education in at Catcote’s sixth form.
 Early in year 11 students are supported by our family student support officer, SENCo, pastoral staff and CIAG coordinator to create a transition plan detailed their chosen pathway.
 A transition programme begins in the summer term.

 A small number of students leave school at the end of Y11.
 Visits to the local and surrounding providers take place during the Autumn term and further discussion in the early spring term take place to support with college applications.
 Tasters sessions and a transition plan is then formulated and put in action where relevant for each students differing needs.

-In Catcote Academy we emphasis distributed leadership with our head teacher as a leader of leaders.
-At Catcote Academy we work towards building co-operative teams and effective partnerships with professionals and parents.
-Staff in a leadership role in our school will seek to develop an organisational culture dedicated to providing high aspirational and appropriate teaching and learning which addresses the needs of all our students.
+In Catcote Academy have a distributed leadership model with our head teacher as a leader of leaders.
+We work towards building co-operative teams and effective partnerships with professionals and parents.
+Staff with a leadership role will seek to develop an organisational culture dedicated to providing high aspirational and appropriate teaching and learning, which addresses the needs of all our students.

 TLRs/Subject Leaders must ensure that targets for improvement in the Curriculum Area are set and met, through positive approaches to curriculum development, the planning and preparation of schemes of work, the monitoring of learning and teaching across the Curriculum Area and the support and development of staff.
 TLRs/Subject Leaders need to have a good knowledge of educational issues and are expected to keep up to date with and lead on improving pedagogy and practice where it is relevant to their curriculum area.